-Anyone who wishes to grow or process industrial hemp in Minnesota must obtain a hemp pilot license.
-Anyone who sells hemp seed for planting, process hemp materials, conduct laboratory testing, or handle raw, viable hemp must also obtain a license.
+Anyone who wishes to grow or process industrial hemp in Minnesota must obtain a hemp pilot program license.
+Anyone who sells hemp seed for planting, processes raw hemp plants or plant parts, conducts laboratory testing, or handles raw, viable hemp must also obtain a license.

 Only first-time applicants need to submit fingerprints and pass a criminal background check.

-Section 1) You must submit the following FOUR items to the Industrial Hemp Program at the MDA:
+Submit the following SIX items to the Industrial Hemp Program at the MDA:

 - A completed Informed Consent- Background Check Request Form authorizing MDA to conduct a federal/state criminal background check summary, and

 - A current set of fingerprints (obtainable for a $10 fee at either the Bureau of Criminal Apprehension (BCA) headquarters in St. Paul OR at your local sheriff or police department), and

 - A current, detailed map of the field location(s); Google map or FSA map acceptable, and

 - A completed, signed Hemp Pilot Program Grower Application and/or Processor Application.

 - A $37 payment for a background check, and